Kazakhstan shows generous side amid Russian stampede, but tensions are rising

 There have been some calls from Kazakhs for an immediate closing of the borders to Russians.
 But others have even arranged meeting points for arriving Russians.
 They are then referred to volunteer networks to help them find shelter.

-An Almaty resident told Reuters she took in three young men from Russia on September 16 who were set to spend the night on the street in city centre.
+An Almaty resident told Reuters she took in three young men from Russia on September 16 who were set to spend the night on the street in the city centre.

 "I am crashing on my friends' couch right now," a 32-year-old Russian IT professional who has moved to Almaty told the news agency, requesting anonymity.
 "I do not have a clear plan on what to do next, but I am definitely not going back to Russia.
 I hope to find work here."